splunk/splunk-connect-for-snmp/docs/configuration/configuring-profiles.md

 There is a way to not explicitly give what SNMP objects we want to poll - only the conditions that must be fulfilled to qualify object for polling.

-The example of a conditional profile is:
+An example of a conditional profile is:

 ```yaml
 IF_conditional_profile: